corley/ng-startup-documentation/docs/07-restful-integration.md

 });
 ```

-You can use get post put patch and delete methods that return a promise.
+You can use GET POST PUT PATCH and delete methods that return a promise.
-Successful callback **return by default an object** that contains data (body response), headers() (function that return headers) and status (http status code, exp 200);
+Successful callbacks **return by default an object** that contains data (body response), headers() (function that return headers) and status (http status code, exp 200);

 ### Create injeactable modules